BLumia/pineapple-lock-screen/README.md

 Turn the screen off without using the physical power button.

+## Help translate to your language

+Head to [Codeberg's Weblate](https://translate.codeberg.org/projects/pineapple-lock-screen/) to start translating :)

 ## Pull requests

-I will not take any pull requests.
+I will not take any Pull Requests other than translation related Pull Requests.

 ## What can you do with the source